Richard Price: Demographer

 From about 1766 Price worked with the Society for Equitable Assurances.
 In 1769, in a letter to Benjamin Franklin, he made some observations on life expectancy, and the population of London, which were published in the Philosophical Transactions of that year.
 Price's views included the detrimental effects of large cities, and the need for some constraints on commerce and movement of population.

-In particular Price took an interest in the figures of Franklin and Ezra Stiles on the colonial population in America, thought in some places to be doubling every 22 years.
-A debate on the British population had begun in the 1750s (William Brakenridge, Richard Forster, Robert Wallace who pointed to manufacturing and smallpox as factors reducing population, William Bell), but was inconclusive in the face of a lack of sound figures.
+In particular, Price took an interest in the figures of Franklin and Ezra Stiles on the colonial population in America, thought in some places to be doubling every 22 years.
+A debate on the British population had begun in the 1750s (with William Brakenridge, Richard Forster, Robert Wallace who pointed to manufacturing and smallpox as factors reducing population, and William Bell), but was inconclusive in the face of a lack of sound figures.
 The issue was of interest to European writers generally.
-The quantitative form of Price's theory on the contrasting depopulation in England and Wales amounted to an approximate drop in population of 25% since 1688.
+The quantitative form of Price's theory on the contrasting depopulation in England and Wales amounted to an approximate drop in population of 25 per cent since 1688.
 It was disputed numerically by Arthur Young in his Political Arithmetic (1774), which took in also criticism of the physiocrats.

 In May 1770 Price presented to the Royal Society a paper on the proper method of calculating the values of contingent reversions.
 His book Observations on Reversionary Payments (1771) became a classic, in use for about a century, and providing the basis for financial calculations of insurance and benefit societies, of which many had recently been formed.
 The "Northampton table", a life table compiled by Price with data from Northampton, became standard for about a century in actuarial work.
 It was used by life insurance companies such as Scottish Widows and Clerical Medical.
 It, too, overestimated mortality.
 In consequence, it was good for the insurance business, and adverse for those purchasing annuities.
 Price's nephew William Morgan was an actuary, and became manager of the Equitable in 1775.
 He later wrote a memoir of Price's life.

-Price wrote a further Essay on the Population of England (2nd ed., 1780) which influenced Thomas Robert Malthus.
-His continuing claim in it on British depopulation was challenged by John Howlett in 1781.
+Price wrote a further Essay on the Population of England (2nd edition, 1780), which influenced Thomas Robert Malthus.
+Price's continuing claim in it on British depopulation was challenged by John Howlett in 1781.
 Investigation of actual causes of ill-health began at this period, in a group of radical physicians around Priestley, including Price but centred on the Midlands and north-west: with John Aikin, Matthew Dobson, John Haygarth and Thomas Percival.
 Of these Haygarth and Percival supplied Price with figures, to supplement those he had collected himself in Northampton parishes.